 There are three main sector qualifications.
 Clerks tend to go straight for the middle one, the Certificate in Local Council Administration (CiLCA) qualification, as this is appropriately comprehensive as well as being one of the key requirements for a Council being eligible to have the General Power of Competence.

-Working in partnership with the Society of Local Council Clerks (SLCC), who administer the qualification, HALC host the SLCC four day courses (one day per month, for four months) at least once a year.
-Before each round of SLCC courses begins, HALC runs an in-house ‘Introduction to CiLCA’ half day course to help potential candidates to be in a more informed position when starting the SLCC courses.
+Working in partnership with the Society of Local Council Clerks (SLCC), who administer the qualification, Hampshire ALC host the SLCC four day courses (one day per month, for four months) at least once a year.
+Before each round of SLCC courses begins, we run an in-house ‘Introduction to CiLCA’ half day course to help potential candidates to be in a more informed position when starting the SLCC courses.
 However, the half-day course is also appropriate for those considering undertaking CiLCA and just want to find out more about what’s involved and to work through a couple of the learning outcomes before committing further.
-Booking on the half-day Introduction Course can be done via the HALC Learning and Development pages whereas booking onto the four-day SLCC courses needs to be done through SLCC – see http://www.slcc.co.uk/course/cilca-portfolio/53/
+Booking on the half-day Introduction Course and the CiLCA training can be done by emailing email@example.com

 For those who do not feel ready to undertake CiLCA straight away, there is an online Introduction to Local Council Administration course and for those wishing to develop their studies beyond CiLCA, there is a Certificate of Higher Education in Community Governance: Local Council Management (Level 4), a Foundation Degree in Community Governance (Level 5) and an Honours Degree (Level 6) and postgraduate study.
-For more detailed information on all of these qualifications please see:
+For more detailed information on all of these qualifications please click on the course name links within the text.

-If you would like to discuss undertaking a sector qualification, please contact our Learning and Development Officer Jon Brown – firstname.lastname@example.org
+If you would like to discuss undertaking a sector qualification, please contact our training team at firstname.lastname@example.org